-The waterway got much more active when low tide exposed the oyster beds, bringing a bevy of Snowy and Great Egrets, Great Blue, Little Blue and Tricolored Herons to feed.
-At high tide, the waterway was patrolled by a small family group of bottle-nosed dolphins including one juvenile.
+The waterway got much more active when low tide exposed the oyster beds.
+This brought a bevy of Snowy and Great Egrets, Great Blue, Little Blue and Tricolored Herons to feed.
+At high tide, a small family group of Bottle-nosed Dolphins including one juvenile the waterway was patrolled by .
 We even saw the telltale large, finless shape of a distant manatee once or twice.
 Even the yard had its wildlife.
-The only Prairie Warbler of the trip was in the backyard, and large fierce-looking but harmless garden spiders were everywhere you looked.
+The only Prairie Warbler of the trip was in the backyard.
+The large, fierce-looking but harmless garden spiders were everywhere you looked.
 They didn’t usually erect their elaborate webs across walkways, but it paid to watch where you walked!
 This is a female Black and Yellow Garden Spider (Argiope aurantia) showing the typical zig-zag central panel in its web.

 Evidently, the gators keep terrestrial predators like raccoons and opossums out of the nests, so even with the occasional clumsy nestling becoming lunch for an alligator, they still have higher nesting success than they would elsewhere.
 It certainly provides marvelous photographic opportunities.
 We saw many active nests of Tricolored and Little Blue Herons along with Snowy and Cattle Egrets.
 There were many spoonbills and Wood Storks roosting there though we didn’t see any active nests.
 The Tricolored Herons seemed to specialize in nesting just off the walkway where they made great subjects.